adamroach/haiku-controller/README.md

 these things lying around, or you'll be able to find them in smaller quantities than is available from Amazon.

+The Pi Zero W is generally available from around $10 online, but can be found in many brick-and-mortar stores for $5.
+If you're lucky enough to live near a [Microcenter](https://www.microcenter.com/), they're a reliable source for inexpensive Pi Zero W's (and several of the other listed components, too).

+If you're replacing an existing switch, re-use its mounting screws to put the switch in the electrical box.
+Otherwise, you may need to pick up two #6-32 x 1½" screws at a local hardware store.

 |Quantity|Item                    |Min.
 Cost|Unit Cost|Source                               |
 |-------:|------------------------|--------:|--------:|-------------------------------------|